sematic-ai/sematic/docs/README.md

 Whether you're a Machine Learning (ML) or Data Science (DS) developer, Sematic makes you work faster by:

-* facilitating the transition from Jupyter Notebook prototype code to steady production-grade pipelines
+* Facilitating the transition from Jupyter Notebook prototype code to steady production-grade pipelines
-* helping you iterate, investigate, debug, and collaborate directly on production pipelines
+* Helping you iterate, investigate, debug, and collaborate directly on production pipelines
-* automating ML/DS pipelines to keep models and metrics fresh and relevant as market and world conditions change
+* Automating ML/DS pipelines to keep models and metrics fresh and relevant as market and world conditions change

 If you're new, read how to [Get Started](get-started.md) or join our [Discord